seven1m/old-churchio-website/_posts/2011-09-08-lessons-a-niche-and-our-dev-community.md

 So, that's it for now.
 My plan is to continue to discuss church software here while promoting community around Church.IO projects, namely [Profiles](https://github.com/churchio/profiles) at the moment.

 As always, your thoughts are welcome here, and on Twitter [@seven1m](http://twitter.com/seven1m).
-I've also created an IRC chat room on Freenode called #church.io ([webchat here](http://webchat.freenode.net/?channels=church.io&amp;uio=d4 )).
+I've also created an IRC chat room on freenode called #church.io ([webchat here](http://webchat.freenode.net/?channels=church.io&amp;uio=d4 )).
 I should be there most days if you want to chat.